nordov/react-blog/README.md

+# React - Blog
-# A simple blog made on a simple MERN stack
+A simple blog made on a simple MERN stack